mikecroucher/Git_Academic_Benefits/Readme.md

 * [Put your presentations on GitHub](https://github.com/hakimel/reveal.js/).
 I use reveal.js combined with GitHub pages to build and serve my presentations.
 That way, whenever I turn up at an event to speak I can use whatever computer is plugged into the projector.
 No more 'I don't have the right adaptor' hell for me.
 * [Write your next grant proposal](http://www.walkingrandomly.com/?p=5649).
 Use Markdown, LaTex or some other git-friendly text format and use git and GitHub to collaboratively write your next grant proposal

+The movie below is a visualisation showing how a large H2020 grant proposal called OpenDreamKit was built on GitHub.
+Can you guess when the deadline was based on the activity?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kM9zcfRtOqo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Further Resources

 **Further discussions from scientific computing practitioners that discuss using version control as part of a healthy approach to scientific computing**